 At the South Carolina SBDC Network, the health and well-being of our customers, employees, and community remain our top priority.
-We understand that this is a stressful time and that small businesses like yours may be experiencing unexpected consequences as a result of the recent outbreak of the Coronavirus (COVID-19).
+We understand that this is a stressful time and that small businesses like yours may be experiencing unexpected consequences as a result of the the Coronavirus (COVID-19).
 We are committed to keeping you informed regarding our service offerings and resources to protect your small business.
 Our network of consultants is available via phone, email and online to provide disaster assistance should your business experience economic injury or other unintended consequences.

 Funding Assistance Programs

 HOW MUCH YOU CAN BORROW:

 · Eligible entities may qualify for loans up to $2 million.

 Applicants must meet the SBA requirements of a small business (500 employees or fewer)